sachithdissanayaka99/Airline-Booking-System/README.md

 3. Configure the database connection.
 4. Run the database migration scripts to set up the schema.
 5. Start the server and launch the application.
+6. Use the root user name as root and password as password

 ## Database Schema